- August 17, 2021

 The danger with missing a trade and then chasing a trade is the chased trade becoming a winner.
 Being rewarded for what can only be described as trading errors can set you up to having your poor decisions reinforced.
 It is only a matter of time before those errors take you out of business.

-However, by pinpointing exactly what you’re doing that’s holding your trading performance back, there’s a huge incentive to lean on your findings rather than your trading urges.
-It sears reality into your mind so it’s hard to forget.
+However, by pinpointing exactly what you’re doing that’s holding your trading performance back, there’s a huge incentive to lean on your experience with the system rather than your trading urges.

-By remaining disciplined enough to track these missed trading opportunities on a daily basis and shrewd enough to identify exactly why this happens, you’ll be adding a new dimension to your trader performance analysis.
-In markets such as Forex, it can be difficult to hit every trading setup seeing as Forex trades around the clock.
+By remaining disciplined enough to track missed trading opportunities on a daily basis and aware enough to identify exactly why this happens, you’ll be adding a new dimension to your trader performance analysis.

 Once you understand how to take the trades that the market offers you on a more consistent basis, you’ll elevate your performance to the next level.